The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Functional Equations

-At the beginning of the present section we state three results that will be useful in the proof of the main technical result - Theorem \ref{th1}.
-The first one regards regular additive functions (see \cite{Kucz09}) on symmetric cone.
+At the beginning of this section we state three results that will be useful in the proof of the main technical result - Theorem \ref{th1}.
+The first one regards regular additive functions (see \citep{Kucz09}) on symmetric cone.